jesse-ai/docs/docs/docs/strategies/api.md

 ## time

-The current execution timestamp (UTC) of the strategy, which  means one of two things:
+The current execution timestamp (UTC) of the strategy.

-- The closing time of the current candle as it gets available
-- The current time for any occuring [event](./events.html) e.g. `on_open_position`

 **Return Type**: int